MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 - [ ] There is no distinction between investment dealers and mutual fund dealers.
 - [ ] CIRO directly approves new securities issuances for all provinces.

-> **Explanation:** Canada does not have a single federal regulator; instead, each province and territory has its own securities commission or equivalent authority.
+> **Explanation:**( Canada does not have a single federal regulator; instead, each province and territory has its own securities commission or equivalent authority.)

----

 ### Which large institutional investor is known for applying sophisticated strategies in Canada's pension sector?
 (Select all that apply)